RobertB01/CIFsim/cif/org.eclipse.escet.cif.tests/tests/codegen/exprs_c99/exprs_readme.txt

     i = j; // Should abort if j > 5

 * MAX_NUM_EVENTS
-  If defined, its value is the maximum number of edges that can be taken after each time step.
+  If defined, its value is the maximum number of uncontrollable or controllable edges that can be taken after each time step.
 In CIF there is no maximum.
 In this implementation however, the maximum avoids livelock.
 Behavior of the specification becomes however undefined.
 Default value is 1000.

 * KEEP_RUNNING
   The CIF language checks for model correctness with every operation.
 When an